9 September 2021

 The Antiquarium is such an example.
 Created in 1568–1571, it was built outside the old castle, as there was no other space for it.
 The Antiquarium, or Hall of Antiquities, is one of the most ornate rooms of the palace and a superb example of the Renaissance style.
 The hall was designed to hold the sculpture and antique collection of Duke Albert V and is the largest Renaissance hall north of the Alps.
 The barrel vault roof adorned with paintings is magnificent.

 Additionally, in this wing are the Widow Wing built for the dowager Duchess Anna, Black Hall, Trier Rooms, Court Chapel and the Fountain Courtyard, one of ten that Maximilian I had built.
-Usually the best and most interesting views are up as most rooms are sparsely furnished.
+Usually the best and most interesting views are above as most rooms are sparsely furnished.
 Some courtyards are small and intimate while others large enough to hold tournaments.

 The Stone rooms are also excellent examples of Baroque architecture and art.
 Built in 1611 under Maximilian I, they were the largest and most important sequence of rooms in the Residenz and got their name from the extensive use of stucco marble and stucco marble inlays called scagliola, a technique reserved exclusively for the royals.
 It looks like marble but is not.
 The Stone Rooms served as the most exclusive apartments, reserved for the emperor and his wife when they stopped in Munich.
 The rooms also contain some of the oldest and finest tapestries, woven in the early 1600s.